sensu/sensu-docs/content/sensu-go/6.6/observability-pipeline/observe-process/pipelines.md

 | annotations |     |
 -------------|------
-description  | Non-identifying metadata to include with observation data in events that you can access with [event filters][24].
+description  | Non-identifying metadata to include with observation event data that you can access with [event filters][24].
 You can use annotations to add data that's meaningful to people or external tools that interact with Sensu.<br><br>In contrast to labels, you cannot use annotations in [API response filtering][10], [sensuctl response filtering][11], or [web UI views][28]. required     | false type         | Map of key-value pairs.
 Keys and values can be any valid UTF-8 string. default      | `null`